Exiled DR Congo opposition leader launches presidency bid

 Western powers have accepted the delay with reluctance, hoping it will avoid bloodshed.

-But Katumbi faces an outstanding sentence of three years imprisonment over a property deal and has spent three years in exile in Belgium as a result.
+But Katumbi faces an outstanding sentence of three years imprisonment over a property deal and has spent two years in exile in Belgium as a result.

 Congolese authorities have vowed to arrest him if he returns.